Quick Answer

 Can I do my own generator maintenance?

-Basic tasks like visual inspection and air filter replacement are homeowner-friendly.
-Oil changes, spark plugs, and internal adjustments should be performed by qualified technicians.
+Basic tasks like visual inspection, air filter replacement, and exterior cleaning are homeowner-friendly.
+Oil changes, spark plugs, and internal adjustments should be performed by qualified technicians to maintain warranty coverage and ensure safety.

 What happens if I skip maintenance?

-Warranty coverage may be voided.
-Additionally, neglected generators have higher failure rates during outages, reduced fuel efficiency, and significantly shorter lifespan.
+Warranty coverage may be voided - manufacturers can deny claims without service records.
+Additionally, neglected generators have higher failure rates during outages (30% vs 1% for maintained units), reduced fuel efficiency (10-15% higher consumption), and significantly shorter lifespan (8-10 years vs 15-20 years).

 Is a service plan worth the cost?

-Service plans typically cost $50-$150 more than pay-as-you-go but provide priority scheduling, parts discounts, and compliance documentation.
+Service plans typically cost $50-$150 more annually than pay-as-you-go but provide priority scheduling (24-48 hours vs 5-7 days), parts discounts (10-20%), and compliance documentation.
 Consider if peace of mind and convenience justify the premium.
+Plans are recommended for generators under warranty.

 How long do generator batteries last?

 Most last 3-5 years.
-Hot climates and frequent discharge cycles reduce lifespan.
-Test annually and replace proactively every 4 years to avoid startup failures.
+Hot climates (Florida, Texas) and frequent discharge cycles reduce lifespan to 2-3 years.
+Test annually with multimeter (should read 12.6+ volts) and replace proactively every 4 years to avoid startup failures during outages.

 What’s included in a professional generator service?

-Standard service includes oil/filter change, air filter, spark plugs, general inspection, exercise cycle verification, and load test.
-Coolant, fuel filter, and valve adjustments are typically extra.
+Standard service includes: oil/filter change, air filter, spark plugs, general inspection, exercise cycle verification, and load test.
+Additional services (typically extra cost): coolant flush, fuel filter replacement, valve adjustment, transfer switch maintenance, and battery replacement.

 Next Step